Project / Conservation

 Astley Castle

-The precision preservation of a crumbling castle
+Preserving a crumbling castle

 Astley Castle is a Scheduled Ancient Monument and listed Grade 2* fortified moated manor house dating from the 13th century.
 The majority of the standing fabric dates from the mid-16th to early-17th centuries, with 18th century additions.
 The site was first inhabited in Saxon times, with fortification coming in 1266.
 The castle subsequently belonged to three Tudor Queens.

-The last habitable use of the building was as a hotel from 1952, but a disastrous fire in 1978 left it derelict and little more than a rubble filled shell.
+The last habitable use of the building was as a hotel from 1952, but a disastrous fire in 1978 left it derelict and little more than a rubble-filled shell.
 Scaffolding had been erected following the fire with a view to repairs, but no meaningful works were carried out.
-Subsequent vandalism and decay resulted in further collapse leaving the scaffolding a tangled mess.
+Subsequent vandalism and decay resulted in further collapse, leaving the scaffolding a tangled mess.

 Repair of the whole structure was considered uneconomic and a creative approach to conservation was required.
-The Landmark Trust secured funding to construct a contemporary building within the core of the ruin, with a view to providing an economic sustainable solution for the site.
+The Landmark Trust secured funding to construct a contemporary building within the core of the ruin, with a view to providing an economic and sustainable solution for the site.

 In 2008, Mann Williams were commissioned by the Landmark Trust to help save the building.